Porzire/CSCI-3130-T12-Project/README.md

 - Copy the contents of source_files into your active directory.

-- Run the geofit_database.sql script to install the database table structure.
+- Run the 'geofit_database.sql' script to install the database table structure.

 - (Optional) To install with MySQL Workbench, go to File -> Open SQL Script.
-  Navigate to geofit_database.sql and execute on your server space.
+  Navigate to 'geofit_database.sql' and execute on your server space.
   The instructions should be similar for any SQL database editor.

 - Depending on what your personal settings are for password and database host location,